 There is considerable variation in how child mental health services are delivered in the UK.
 Our position statement outlines the role of paediatricians in supporting children and young people’s mental health, and makes key recommendations to ensure their mental health needs are met.

-State of Child Health is our landmark report into the health and wellbeing of children and young people in the UK, which looks at the data on mental health on child health outcomes, including mental health prevalence and services.
+State of Child Health is our landmark report into the health and wellbeing of children and young people in the UK, which looks at data on child health outcomes - including mental health prevalence and services.

 In July 2022 we responded to the Department of Health and Social Care call for evidence to inform its new 10-year strategy for England.
 We argue for a holistic and inclusive approach, prioritising early intervention, integration and multidisciplinary working.